aaronat/ComboBox-Attacker/README.txt

-ComboBox Attacker is as web browesr that allows you to modify your post string before submitting a form.
-This is useful for both testing and hacking; see StopUnsafeSQL.com for more details about its use.
+ComboBox Attacker is as web browser that allows you to modify your post string before submitting a form.
+This is useful for both testing and hacking as it evades client side validation.
+See StopUnsafeSQL.com for more details.